interlay/interlay.github.io/README.md

 You can browse the documentation locally or directly on [docs.polkabtc.io](docs.polkabtc.io).

+### Adding content

+All pages are written using [docsify](https://docsify.js.org).
+Follow their guide to add new pages: [https://docsify.js.org/#/more-pages](https://docsify.js.org/#/more-pages)

+### Themes

+The theme is based on [docsify-themable](https://jhildenbiddle.github.io/docsify-themeable/) and is very simple to customize: [https://jhildenbiddle.github.io/docsify-themeable/#/customization](https://jhildenbiddle.github.io/docsify-themeable/#/customization)

 ## Contributions

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.